RamitKataria/group-meeting-planner/README.md

 7. As an attendee, I want to be able to create an account through some external authentication service
 8. As an attendee, I want to be able to log in to my account through the same external authentication service
 9. As a meeting organizer, I want to be able to remove a user from a meeting
+10. As a user, I would like my private data to not be accessible through API.

 ### Stretch Requirements